 Under (a) the Executive shall exercise particular care where the grievance may threaten a Member's career.
 Under (b) the Executive shall consider the potential financial cost of arbitration, the requirement to protect the Collective Agreement and the reputation of the Association, in the interests of all Members.

 11. The decision as to whether to send the grievance to arbitration shall be made by secret ballot by a simple majority vote of the Executive.
-A member of the Executive who is a grievor shall not vote.
+A member of the Executive who is a grievor on the file under consideration shall not vote.
 The Chair shall not vote except in the case of the need to break a tie.
 The Grievance Coordinator and Grievance Officer shall not vote except in the case where either of them is also an elected member of the Executive.

 12. The motion shall always be presented in the affirmative.